Jbrich95/USWildfireExtremes/README.md

 ### Reproducing the results

 Replication scripts are included in shell scripts (in sh/) and should be invoked from the top of the directory.
-For example, one can replicate the application by invoking bash sh/application.sh.
-Given that
+For example, one can replicate estimation of the models for the application by invoking bash sh/application.sh - this will estimate the full complement of models considered in the application for a single bootstrap sample of the data (stored in `data/`).
+Once these models have been estimated for a sufficient number of bootstrap samples (we use 200 in the paper), the predictive scores and figures (in Section 4 and the supplement) can be computed be calling sh/application_scores.sh and sh/application_plots.sh, respectively.